 What makes a "perfect" concert?
 Musicians who are really “in the moment”.
 An audience who cares.
 Being caught by surprise.

-After getting to know the MCO during an internship in Autumn 2014 and having worked as Communications Assistant for about a year, Janina has now returned to the MCO as Development Manager.
+After getting to know the MCO during an internship and having worked as Communications Assistant for about a year, Janina returned to the MCO as Development Manager in 2017.
 In this capacity, Janina works to establish and further the MCO’s connections to institutions, foundations, and political networks.

 Coming from a musical family, Janina spent most of her childhood playing the flute in orchestras back at home in the Saarland.
 She moved to Berlin in 2009 to study Musicology, Media Science and Arts History at Humboldt University (B. A.).
 With Berlin providing the perfect cultural surroundings, Janina continued studying Musicology at Humboldt University and finished her Master’s Degree in 2017.